BDC Hamburger Icon

 • The individual is not familiar with your company and will require further education about your company and its brand.

 Once applications start rolling in, you must filter them to find qualified applicants.
-Evaluate resumes and cover letters, and then conduct a phone screening for candidates who appear to be a good match.
+Evaluate resumes and cover letters, and then conduct phone screenings with candidates who appear to be good matches.
 This screening should be brief.
 Ask each candidate the same set of screening questions to determine if they are qualified for the role.
 Choose the most qualified candidates to advance to the interview process.

 graphic of a person at a desk talking through a megaphone next to screens with faces of job recruits

-“Be responsive, and don’t burn bridges,” Dewey said.
+“Be responsive, and don’t burn bridges,” said Sarah Dewey, owner of Cake For Thought Bakery and a former talent sourcer at Meta.
 “If you have candidates that aren’t a fit for anything you’re currently hiring for, it does not mean you should ignore them.
 They may be a perfect fit for something down the road.”

 TipBottom line